Contract accepted for bridge repair project

 MADISON - The Grandview Bridge near Off Road Ranch that is currently closed will soon be open.

-At the Madison County Board of Commissioners meeting Tuesday the board discussed a bid for it from Theisen Contruction for approximately $99,000.
+At the Madison County Board of Commissioners meeting Tuesday the board discussed a bid for repairs from Theisen Contruction.

 Commissioner Troy Uhlir said the bid was at around $99,000 and the high bid was at $287,000.